particle-iot/docs/src/content/support/wholesale-store/wholesale-shipping.md

 ### Domestic Shipping Methods

 For domestic orders we use UPS, FedEx, and USPS.
 A brief description of the differences can be seen below:
-- USPS First-Class Mail Parcel - Usually delivered in 5 to 10 buesiness days if placed before 12pm PST
+- USPS First-Class Mail Parcel - Usually delivered in 5 to 10 business days if placed before 12pm PST
 - USPS Priority Mail - Usually delivered in 3 business days if placed before 12pm PST
 - UPS Ground - Usually delivered in 1-5 Business Days, depending on the distance from Indiana
 - UPS Three-Day Select - Usually delivered in 3 business days if placed before 12pm PST
 - UPS Second Day Air - Usually delivered in 2 business days if placed before 12pm PST
 - FedEx Ground - Usually delivered in 1-5 Business Days, depending on the distance from Indiana
-- Fedex Second Day - Usually delivered in 2 business days if placed before 12pm PST
+- FedEx Second Day - Usually delivered in 2 business days if placed before 12pm PST

 Please note these shipping timelines are from **ship date** not **order date**.